 Noriega, Bienvenido M. Jr. Soltero [Bachelor].
 Trans.
 Rolando S. Tinio.
 Quezon City: New Day Publishers, 1985.
 Screenplay of Soltero, dir.
 Pio de Castro III (Experimental Cinema of the Philippines, 1984).

 Ocampo, Ambeth.
 Bonifacio’s Bolo.
-Mandaluyong City: Anvil Publishing, 1995.
+Pasig City: Anvil Publishing, 1995.
 Includes “The Nora Aunor Mystique.”

 Orellana, Ricky.
 Mowelfund Film Institute Catalog.
-Quezon City: Mowelfund [Movie Workers Welfare Fund] Film Institute, 2001.
+Quezon City: [Movie Workers Welfare Fund] Film Institute, 2001.

 Orengo, Oscar Fernández.
 44 cineastas Filipinos / 44 Filipino Filmmakers / 44 mga Sineastang Pilipino.
 [Manila]: Instituto Cervantes de Manila, 2011.

 Orozco, Wilhelmina S. Towards Our Own Image: An Alternative Philippine Report on Women and Media.
 PWRC Pamphlet Series no. 2.
-[Metro Manila]: Philippine Women’s Research Collective, 1985.
+[Manila]: Philippine Women’s Research Collective, 1985.
 Continued from Rina David and Pennie Azarcon de la Cruz’s Towards Our Own Image.

 Orsal, Cesar D. Movie Queen: Pagbuo ng Mito at Kapangyarihang Kultural ng Babae sa Lipunan [Formation of the Myth and Cultural Dominance of Women in Society].
 Quezon City: New Day Publishers, 2007.